almindor/etherwall/README.md

 Ethereum Classic QT5 Wallet

-Etherwall is a free software wallet/front-end for Ethereum Classic  .
+Etherwall Classic is a free software wallet/front-end for Ethereum Classic  .

 ## Usage

-Latest geth is required to be running for Etherwall to work.
-Geth is provided if downloaded from the main Ehereum Classic website for windows and mac os x.
+Latest geth is required to be running for Etherwall Classic to work.
+Geth is provided if downloaded from the main Ethereum Classic website for windows and mac os x.

-Etherwall should auto-detect geth's IPC file/name and work "out of the box" as long as geth is running.
+Etherwall Classic should auto-detect geth's IPC file/name and work "out of the box" as long as geth is running.

-If Etherwall fails to detect the IPC file/name you can specify it in the settings panel.
+If Etherwall Classic fails to detect the IPC file/name you can specify it in the settings panel.

-Ethwerwall will show geth's syncing progress and only process blocks after it's done.
+Ethwerwall Classic will show geth's syncing progress and only process blocks after it's done.

 ## License

-Etherwall is licensed under the GPLv3 license.
+Etherwall Classic is licensed under the GPLv3 license.
 See LICENSE for more info.

 ## Donations